84000/translation-memory-resources/README.md

 # 1. Objectives:

 The purpose of this project is to create simple phrase-by-phrase, English-Tibetan translation memories by aligning 84000's published English translations with the Tibetan source texts found in the eKangyur (based on the Derge edition of the Kangyur).
+Although, this repository’s workflow is geared for 84000, this methodology is intended to be universal  and may be reproduced by any individual or group to be used for their own Tibetan TM projects.
 Our objective is to (1) create TMs as a resource to used on CAT platforms such as [OmegaT](https://omegat.org/), and (2) create useful data for other digital Tibetan tools and projects such as word alingers, spell checkers, translation machine learning, and perhaps aligning our Tibetan-English segments with segments created by other groups who are creating canonical TMs from Chinese, Sanskrit, or other sources.

 Because of this, it is important that we standardize our process for creating TMs for the best possible degree of consistency.
 Standards for the TMs in terms of segment length and structure need to be defined in a clear way so that they will be segmented constantly by all the TM editors working on the project.
 Also the TMs for each text need to be complete and contain all strings of the English and Tibetan texts including repetitions and strings that are omitted in either the source or target, although the latter can be removed from the TMs for use in CAT platforms.